bioboot/bggn213_f17/lectures.md

 <br>

 ## 8: Data exploration and visualization in R
-**Topics**: Import data in various formats both local and from online sources, The exploratory data analysis mindset, Data visualization best practices, Simple base graphics (including scatterplots, histograms, bar graphs, dot chats, boxplots and heatmaps), Building more complex charts with ggplot.
+**Topics**: The exploratory data analysis mindset, Data visualization best practices, Simple base graphics (including scatterplots, histograms, bar graphs, dot chats, boxplots and heatmaps), Building more complex charts with ggplot.

 **Goal**:
 - Appreciate the major elements of exploratory data analysis and why it is important to visualize data.